MicrosoftDocs/cpp-docs/docs/ide/adding-a-method-visual-cpp.md

 - **+**

   Adds the parameter to the list of parameters.
-Specify parameter name in **Parameter name**, and its type and parameter attributes, to **Parameters**.
+Specify the parameter name in **Parameter name**, and its type and parameter attributes, to **Parameters** list.

 - **x**

-  Removes the parameter you select in **Parameters** from the list.
+  Removes the selected parameter from the **Parameters** list.

 - **Parameters**

-  Displays all parameters and their modifiers and types currently added for the method.
-As you add parameters, the wizard updates **Parameters** to display each parameter, with its modifier and type.
+  Displays all of the methods parameters, modifiers, and types.
+The wizard updates the **Parameters** list as you add parameters.

 - **Parameter attributes**

   Sets any other attributes for the parameter specified in **Parameter name**.
     1. **Infer in/out parameters values from types**

-        Select the checkbox to infer in or out parameter values from type of parameter.
+        Infer in or out parameter values from their types.

     1. **Set the last parameter as the return value (retval)**

-        Select the checkbox to set the last parameter as the return value.
+        Set the last parameter as the return value.

 ## IDL attributes, add method wizard